metronisys/metronisys-examples/openclaw-moltbot.md

  * High Weight on Stress: Stress affects the score the most (0.4).
  * Inverse Energy: If your energy is 2/10, the formula treats it as an 8/10 risk factor ((10 - 2) * 0.3).
-If the final score is > 7, the Metronisys Governor concludes you are in a "High Burnout" state and automatically triggers a BLOCK on any new tasks, regardless of what Moltbot wants to do.
+If the final score is > 7, the Metronisys Governor concludes you are in a "High Burnout" state and automatically triggers a BLOCK on any new tasks, regardless of what OpenClaw wants to do.

 3. Real-World Scaling (The "V2" Vision)
 In a production version of Metronisys, we wouldn't just use sliders.
 We would integrate Passive Data Collection: